ghartsel/GX-Kernel/content/globals.md

 Include files provide a common, portable interface to the GX/Kernel.
 Include files gki-l.h, gki-l.inc, gki-k-l.h and
 gki-k-l.inc contain the literals used with the kernel primitives described in this section.
-These include files may be changed to adapt the kernel to the application.
+These include files that might be changed to adapt the kernel to the application.

 These literals provide a method to reference kernel attributes